Cerw3xo/dany-art/README.md

 https://dany-art.vercel.app/

 ## About Project
-This project was built as a real website for a clothing brand.
+This project was built as a real website for a art brand.
 Products and content can be managed through a CMS and the site is deployed on Vercel.

 ## Author